otoolep/questdb.io/docs/myFirstDatabase.md

 The first step is to create tables.
 One will contain the metadata of our sensors, the other will contain the readings from these sensors.

-First, we create the `sensors` table
+Let's start by creating the `sensors` table:
 ```sql
 CREATE TABLE sensors (ID LONG, make STRING, city STRING);
 ```

 >Find more about these commands in the **[SQL Administration](createTable.md)** commands section.

-## Insert data
+## Inserting data
-We populate our `sensors` table with procedurally-generated data:
+Let's populate our `sensors` table with procedurally-generated data:
 ```sql
 INSERT INTO sensors
     SELECT